-S/1995/554 10 July 1995
+S/1996/566 18 July 1996

-Original: ENGLISH
+ORIGINAL: ENGLISH

-LETTER DATED 10 JULY 1995 FROM THE PERMANENT REPRESENTATIVE OF LEBANON TO THE UNITED NATIONS ADDRESSED TO THE SECRETARY-GENERAL
+LETTER DATED 18 JULY 1996 FROM THE PERMANENT REPRESENTATIVE OF LEBANON TO THE UNITED NATIONS ADDRESSED TO THE SECRETARY-GENERAL

-I have the honour to inform you that the Government of Lebanon has decided to request the Security Council to extend the mandate of the United Nations Interim Force in Lebanon (UNIFIL), which expires on 31 July 1995, for a further interim period of six months, on the basis of the provisions of Security Council resolutions 425 (1978), 426 (1978), 501 (1982), 508 (1982), 509 (1982) and all other relevant resolutions and decisions of the Council.
+I have the honour to inform you that the Government of Lebanon has decided to request the Security Council to extend the mandate of the United Nations Interim Force in Lebanon (UNIFIL), which expires on 31 July 1996, for a further interim period of six months, on the basis of the provisions of Security Council resolutions 425 (1978), 426 (1978), 501 (1982), 508 (1982), 509 (1982) and all other relevant resolutions and decisions of the Security Council.

-My Government is pleased to report that the national reconstruction and rehabilitation process is proceeding.
-The construction of the new commercial centre in downtown Beirut is under way.
-The return of displaced persons is taking place.
-The national infrastructure is being modernized.
-Priority is being given to basic services such as telecommunications, electricity, transportation, schools, hospitals and waterworks.
+The Government of Lebanon is pleased to report that the national reconstruction and rehabilitation process is proceeding.
+Efforts to rebuild a new commercial centre in downtown Beirut and to modernize the national infrastructure are ongoing.
+Priority has been given to basic services such as electricity, telecommunications, transportation, water works, schools and hospitals.